-The appellation is located in the far west of the French winegrowing region Languedoc in the department Aude in the neighborhood of the areas Limoux (south) and Cabardès (north).
-The former VDQS area “Côtes de la Malepère” was classified in 2007 under the new name.
-The vineyards cover 500 hectares of vineyards on clay and limestone soils on gentle slopes of the foothills of the Pyrenees in 39 municipalities.
-The reds and rosé wines are blended from a blend of Bordeaux and Languedoc varieties.
+The appellation is located in the very west of the French wine region Languedoc in the department Aude in the neighborhood of the areas Limoux (south) and Cabardès (north).
+The former VDQS area “Côtes de la Malepère” was classified under the new name in 2007.
+The vineyards cover 500 hectares of vines on clay and limestone soils on gentle slopes of the foothills of the Pyrenees in 39 municipalities.
+The red and rosé wines are blended from a mixture of Bordeaux and Languedoc varieties.

-The red wine is going out Merlot (to 50%), Cabernet Franc and Cot (to 20%), as well as optional Cabernet Sauvignon, Grenache Noir ( Garnacha Tinta ) and Cinsault, The rosé is made from Cabernet Franc (to 50%), as well as Cabernet Sauvignon, Cinsault, Cot, Grenache Noir and Merlot (to 20%).
-Well-known producers are Domaine des Bruyere, Cave La Malepère, Domaine de Matibat and Cave du Razès and Château de Routier.
+The red wine is out Merlot (50%), Cabernet Franc and Cot (for.
+20%), as well as optional Cabernet Sauvignon, Grenache Noir ( Garnacha Tinta ) and Cinsault, The rosé is made from Cabernet Franc (50%), Cabernet Sauvignon, Cinsaut, Cot, Grenache Noir and Merlot (20%).
+Well-known producers are Domaine des Bruyère, Cave La Malepère, Domaine de Matibat and Cave du Razès and Château de Routier.